wscneto/bookaholic/README.md

-# bookaholic
+# Bookaholic

-Online book store with microservices.
+Welcome to Bookaholic, an online book store with microservices.